jonasbirkelof/beets-php/README.md

 	```bash
 	composer install
 	```
-4. Rename `.env.example` to `.env`.
+4. Rename `.gitignore.example` to `.gitignore`.
-5. Open `.env` and update the following variables:
+5. Rename `.env.example` to `.env` and update the following variables:
 	- `APP_NAME`: The name of the app.
 	- `APP_URL`: The URL of the app.
 	- `APP_COPYRIGHT`: the copyright holder (you or your organization).
 	- `DB_*`: your database credentials.
-6. Rename `.gitignore.example` to `.gitignore`.
-7. Import the file `myapp.sql` to your sql server to create the test database that is used for the included examples.
+6. Import the file `myapp.sql` to your sql server to create the test database that is used for the included examples.
-8. Make an initial compile of your SCSS and JS into the `~/public/assets/` folder.
+7. Make an initial compile of your SCSS and JS into the `~/public/assets/` folder.
 	```bash
 	npm run build
 	```
-9. Start the local dev server using Browser-sync.
+8. Start the local dev server using Browser-sync.
 A new browser window or tab will open with the local server running.
 	```bash
 	npm run watch
 	```

-**Remember to update `tailwind.config.js` and `webpack.mix.js` if you are adding file types or directories outside of `~/resources/`.**
+**Remember to update `webpack.mix.js` if you are adding file types or directories outside of `~/resources/`.**

 # Use with frameworks

-Beets PHP can be used with basic basic front-end languages like HTML, CSS or JS and comes prepared with a simple example site to demonstrate the functionality of the router and the other functions.
+Beets PHP can be used with any basic basic front-end language like HTML, CSS or JS and comes prepared with a simple example site to demonstrate the functionality of the router and the other functions.

 The folder `~/examples/` contains two folders with files that can be used to quickly get you started with either [Tailwind CSS](https://tailwindcss.com) or [Bootstrap](https://getbootstrap.com) if you would like to use any of them.
 They also comes with the same simple example site styled using the corresponing framework.